2025 Michigan Wolverines football team: vs Washington

-at Michigan State
+at Michigan State (Paul Bunyan Trophy)

 On October 25, Michigan faced their in-state rivals, the Michigan State Spartans, in the annual battle for the Paul Bunyan Trophy.
 Michigan defeated Michigan State 31–20, before a crowd of 75,085 at Spartan Stadium in East Lansing, Michigan.
 On the game's first drive, Brandyn Hillman forced a fumble which was recovered by Jimmy Rolder at the Michigan State 34-yard line.
 This resulted in a 21-yard field goal by Dominic Zvada.
 Michigan extended their lead via a 13-yard touchdown run by Bryce Underwood.
 Michigan State scored the only points of the second quarter via a one-yard touchdown run by Aidan Chiles, making the score 10-7 in favor of Michigan at halftime.
 Michigan scored 14 points in the third quarter via two rushing touchdowns by Justice Haynes, from five-yards, and 14-yards, respectively.
 Michigan State opened the scoring in the fourth quarter via a one-yard touchdown run by Brandon Tullis, and a failed two-point conversion.
 Michigan responded with a 56-yard touchdown run by Jordan Marshall.
 Michigan State scored the final points of the game via a 21-yard touchdown pass from Alessio Milivojevic to Michael Masunas with seven seconds remaining in the game.
 Defensively Michigan held Michigan State to five conversions on 16 third-down attempts.

 Michigan tallied 276 rushing yards in the game, led by Justice Haynes with 152 yards and two touchdowns and Jordan Marshall with 110 yards and one touchdown.
 This marked the first time in the rivalry series against Michign State that Michigan had two running backs rush for over 100 yards since 1994.